aquasecurity/tracee/docs/docs/events/builtin/man/security/docker_abuse.md

 Docker socket abuse represents a critical security risk as it provides a potential pathway for attackers to execute commands directly on the host system or manipulate other containers, effectively breaking container isolation boundaries.

-This signature is useful for:

-- **Container escape detection**: Identify attempts to break out of container isolation
-- **Privilege escalation monitoring**: Detect unauthorized access to host resources
-- **Docker security**: Monitor for Docker API abuse and unauthorized container operations

 ## SIGNATURE METADATA

 - **ID**: TRC-1019